melkemaryam/m_thesis/proposal/project_methodology.md

 ![](thesis_overview.png)

-The above imgae shows the general methodology regarding the final framework.
+The above image shows the general methodology regarding the final framework.

 1. Review and analyse the current state-of-the-art methods
 2. Annotate the dataset, which contains various kinds of news, to allow for a diverse dataset